CAIRO, Feb 5, 2013 (AFP)

 “If Tehran and Cairo see more eye to eye on regional and international matters, many (issues) will change,” he told reporters, according to Iran’s official IRNA news agency.

 During their talks, Ahmadinejad and Mursi also discussed “ways to boost relations between Egypt and Iran,” said MENA, Egypt’s state-run news agency.

-Ahmadinejad has said that strengthening bilateral ties with Cairo would be a main aim of his visit.
+Ahmadinejad had earlier indicated that strengthening bilateral ties with Cairo would be a main aim of his visit.

-“I will try to pave the ground for developing cooperation between Iran and Egypt,” he was quoted as saying by IRNA.
+“I will try to pave the ground for developing cooperation between Iran and Egypt,” Ahmadinejad was quoted as saying by IRNA.